 Storage and care are crucial to preserving your makeup.
 After all, if you're spending money on these products, you don't want to waste it by letting your makeup spoil.
 So how can you get the most out of your makeup?
 The number-one rule: Don't share makeup products.
 The more people there are that touch/use a product, the greater the likelihood that bacteria will grow in it.
 Keep containers closed tightly in cool, dry places away from direct sunlight or extreme temperature, since this can spoil the preservatives.
 Also, never add liquids like mineral oil or water to products unless instructed to do so by the manufacturer [source: Gelfrand].
 Generally, if a product changes consistency (for instance, if foundation separates significantly or if mascara starts to harden or become clumpy), or if it changes odor, it's time to toss it.

 If you take care of your makeup products, take care of your skin, and take your time in your makeup application, you won't have to worry about your makeup staying put.
-To read more about makeup and health- and beauty-related topics, browse the links on the next page.
+To read more about makeup and health- and beauty-related topics, browse the links below.